Exact Quantum Many-Body Scars in 2D Quantum Gauge Models: Summary and Discussion

 The magnon excitations of our scar states are spatially localized in both square and honeycomb lattices in the XY model, leading to the area-law property of the entanglement entropy.
 This suggests that it will be easier to prepare them as initial states for time evolution.
 We have also shown that our scars are preserved under correlated disorders and inhomogeneous magnetic fields.

 Since the model discussed in this paper is the XY model and is simple, we realistically hope to realize scar states in laboratories, for example, using ultracold Rydberg atoms~\cite{orioli2018relaxation, signoles2021glassy, geier2021floquet,chen2023continuous}.
-Even though the atomic interactions are not completely nearest neighbors in these setups, they decay rapidly as $r^{-\alpha}$ ($\alpha=3$ or $6$) as the distance $r$ becomes large, which can be used to generate the XY terms in the Hamiltonian approximately.
+Even though the atomic interactions are not completely nearest neighbors in these setups, they decay rapidly as $r^{-\alpha}$ ($\alpha=3$ or $6$) with distance $r$, which can be used to generate the XY terms in the Hamiltonian approximately.
+It should also be noted that the XY model can be realized in other experimental platforms, such as bosonic atoms in optical lattices in the limit of strong on-site repulsion \cite{matsubara1956lattice} and superconducting-circuit architectures \cite{andersen2405thermalization}.

-We discuss in detail the duality transformation from the XY model to the dual $\mathbb{Z}_2$ lattice gauge model by gauging the $\mathbb{Z}_2$ 0-form symmetry of the XY model.
+We have discussed in detail the duality transformation from the XY model to the dual $\mathbb{Z}_2$ lattice gauge model by gauging the $\mathbb{Z}_2$ $0$-form symmetry of the XY model.
 The scar states of the XY model with an even number of magnon excitations survive under the duality transformation, and by the property of the duality operator as a PEPO, the dual states remain QMBS in the dual model, too.
 This result gives the explicit construction of QMBS states in $\mathbb{Z}_2$ lattice gauge models, which are scarce.
 The construction presented in this paper can be applied to other lattices in two dimensions and even higher dimensions, suggesting broader applications for finding new QMBS in other higher-dimensional models.